juliuskoschnick/julius-koschnick/content/publication/preprint - Copy/index.md

   These results illustrate how teacher-directed change can contribute to paradigm change.

 summary: >
   This paper studies teacher-directed scientific change during the Scientific Revolution.
-It shows that teachers at Oxford and Cambridge in the seventeenth century influenced students’ research direction.
+It shows that teachers at seventeenth century Oxford and Cambridge shaped students’ direction of research.

 tags: